openshift/installer/Documentation/install/aws/manual-boot.md

 First, use Tectonic Installer to generate and download cluster assets.

-* Walk through the Installer in your browser, entering credentials and cluster information as usual.
+* Walk through the Installer in your browser, entering credentials and cluster information as prompted.
+* On the *Submit* screen, click *Manually boot*, rather than *Submit*, to exit out of the cluster submission process.
-* On the *Start Installation* screen, click *Download assets* to download the Terraform files to your local machine.
+* On the *Download Assets* screen that opens, click *Download assets* to download the Terraform files to your local machine.

 ## Initialize Terraform